 These are the hard questions that we should be asking.

-As I like to say, “401(k)s make a lot of sense if you don’t think about it and little sense if you do.”
+As I frequently say, “401(k)s make a lot of sense if you don’t think about it and little sense if you do.”

-In contrast to the 401(k), there are plenty of smart financial options that will produce income for you throughout your lifespan, such as investing in real estate, investing in funds backed by real estate (think Fundrise), or peer-to-peer lending, and tax lien certificates, among other options.
+In contrast to the 401(k), there are plenty of smart financial options that will produce income for you throughout your lifespan.